-Active treatment is defined as a minimum of 40 treatment hours per week, not including classroom time, five of which are conducted by a licensed mental health professional (LMHP), with a minimum of one being in an individual setting rather than a group setting.
-Included in the five hours per week by a LMHP, there should be a minimum of two family therapy sessions per month, as well as a weekly visit with the psychiatrist.
+Active treatment is defined as a minimum of 40 treatment hours per week, not including classroom time, five hours/ encounters of the 40 hours must be conducted by a licensed mental health professional (LMHP), with a minimum of one being in an individual setting rather than a group setting.
+Included in the five hours/encounters per week by a LMHP, there should be a minimum of two family therapy sessions per month, as well as a weekly visit with the psychiatrist or APRN with a behavioral health specialty.